itn-trust/itn-did-spec/README.md

 #### Recover

 Description: Based on the DID data schema context file and DID method, an ITN process recovers a DID and its DID document in accordance with the W3C DID standard.
-Constraints: Compliance with the DID data schema context file and DID method requirements.
-Can only be invoked by the DID controller(s).
+Constraints: Can only be invoked by the DID controller(s).

+Requirements:

+- `did` input parameter MUST be a DID string that has to be recovered.
+- `receiver` input parameter can be a DID string or a DID Document.
+- The provided DID string MUST be compliant with the did:itn method.
+- The provided DID document MUST be compliant with the DID V1.0 DID document specification.

 ##### `recover()` API